Jersey City – Union City – West New York – Guttenberg – North Bergen – Fairview – Cliffside Park – Fort Lee – New York

 Some Bergenline buses also diverge onto Fairview Avenue.

-the bus platforms inside the Journal Square Transportation Center starts at 6:30 am and ends at 9pm.
+Service from the bus platforms inside the Journal Square Transportation Center starts at 6:30 am and ends at 9pm.
 The span of service is longer outside the terminal.

 Buses owned by Spanish Transportation and its subsidiaries (Airport Service, Express Service, New Service) enter the Newport Mall driveway and serve Journal Square Transporation Center, platform D4.
 Other companies do not have contracts to enter these locations.

 If a bus has a sign that says “Bergenline” with two red stars, it goes into the mall and into the Journal Square bus station.
 Nonaffiliated jitneys loop around via Washington Boulevard or terminate on Marin Boulevard.
 Nonaffiliated jitneys make their Journal Square stop on Summit Avenue or on Newark Avenue.

 Many jitneys also turn around at Bridge Plaza in Fort Lee without crossing the bridge.